 The collar of the shoe in addition to its great fit offers good stability on the trail.

 This shoe doesn't have any 'stabilizing' elements like shanks, but its stability comes in the form of a wider toe box, lower stack height, and effective flexibility.
 The outsole is wider around the fringe as well, which grabs the trail for great lateral support.
-While your personal safety comes in the form of your own balance and running style, this shoe helps you stay upright.
+While your safety comes in the form of your balance and running style, this shoe helps you stay upright.
 Overall, stability is good, and it offers adequate support for short or long runs on most terrain.

 Comfort & Fit